Aspect-404/Aspect401_-Kitbot/README.md

 - Do not attempt to crash, kick, rate limit, or cause any negative effects to the bot.

 - Do not "bot" the bot.
-This means you may only use it as needed, if you are caught simply spamming `!kit <name> 3` to fill your stash, you will be blacklisted, dupe for yourself.
+This means you may only use it as needed, if you are caught simply spamming `?kit <name> 3` to fill your stash, you will be blacklisted, dupe for yourself.

 - Do not attempt to bypass automod for bridge.
-It is still my Minecraft account, so I get to choose what it says, filtered words are: `*ss, B*stard, C*ck, C*nt, D*ck, F*ck, F*g, N*gro, N*g, P*ssy, and Wh*re.`
+It is still my Minecraft account, so I get to choose what it says, filtered words are: `*ssh*le, B*stard, C*ck, C*nt, D*ck, F*ck, F*g, N*gro, N*gg, P*ssy, and Wh*re.`